hongkai-dai/minimal_outer_ellipsoid/README.md

 We use [Drake](https://drake.mit.edu) to write our optimization program.
 If you are unfamiliar with Drake, you can checkout its [tutorials](https://deepnote.com/workspace/Drake-0b3b2c53-a7ad-441b-80f8-bf8350752305/project/Tutorials-2b4fc509-aef2-417d-a40d-6071dfed9199/%2Findex.ipynb).

 ### Examples
 You can check the jupyter notebook examples in `examples` folder.
-For a mathematical explanation on our optimization program, check `docs/formulation.pdf` file.
+For a mathematical explanation on our optimization program, check our [doc](./docs/formulation.pdf)